-If this sounds doomsday-esque, don't be alarmed — despite their ominous appearance, cicadas are harmless.
-These herbivores are concentrated solely on finding mates and laying eggs.
+Despite their ominous appearance and loud, overwhelming presence — affectionately dubbed "Cicadapocalypse" in recent years — cicadas are harmless to humans.
+Once they emerge, the herbivores are focused solely on finding mates and laying eggs.
 They carry no diseases, and they neither bite nor sting.
 And contrary to popular belief, they are not locusts (or even closely related to them).

-Periodic cicadas emerge to mate, lay eggs in tree twigs and beget the next generation.
-Cicadas spend the first 12 or 16 years of their lives (depending on the species) underground, sucking out nutrients from tree roots for survival and molting several times.
-Upon their final molt, they tunnel out into the world and males begin to attract females to mate.
-They do this by congregating and producing songs through membranes on their bodies.
-These songs — which are more akin to loud, whirring buzzes — can be as loud as 100 decibels and arouse female cicadas.
-The matured cicadas then mate, the females lay eggs, and the process begins anew.
+Periodical cicadas emerge only briefly to mate, lay eggs and die.
+They spend the first 12 or 16 years of their lives (depending on the species) underground, sucking nutrients from tree roots and molting several times.
+Upon their final molt, they tunnel to the surface and males begin attracting females to mate.
+They do this by congregating and producing loud songs through membranes on their bodies.
+These songs — a sort of long, whirring buzz — can be as loud as 100 decibels.
+The cicadas then mate, females lay eggs and the process begins anew.

 Each brood of periodical cicadas covers a different swath of the U.S., although some broods overlap and "stragglers" sometimes emerge out of synch with their brood, as Brood X did in 2017.
 Last year, the Brood VI cicadas surfaced in Georgia and the Carolinas, with smaller groups also possibly appearing in Wisconsin, Ohio and several other states.
 In 2019, Brood VIII will appear across parts of Ohio, Pennsylvania and West Virginia.